-Help us reach our goal of 1 million actions by 2025 by encouraging parents to take action, and let us know what you did at actionforhealthykids.org/action-detail/#form.
+Help us reach our goal of 1 million actions by 2025 by encouraging parents to take action, and let us know what you did by sharing on social media and tagging us using #EKHW22!

 Get inspired by Every Kid Healthy Week success stories at actionforhealthykids.org!